vpavlenko/study-music/talks/f0/02_analysis.md

 - What's the correct way to merge files given tempo stuff and some other discrepances?
 - Caveat: Basic Pitch produces midi with resolution 480, whereas omnizart outputs in 220.
 Merging them can lead to errors
 - Also please try RipX
+- Hint: can merge midi tracks in Ableton

 ## Singing